Calculate Out-of-Bounds Proportion by Subject and Trial

 - subject_results

-- Summary of missingness at the subject level, including total trials, total points, and percentages.
+- Summary of missingness at the subject level.

 - trial_results

-- Summary of missingness at the trial level, including total points, and percentages.
+- Summary of missingness at the trial level.